This submission was included in the book publication, Not Going Home, released Jan ’20 by Tall Pine Publishing.

 “God saw everything He had made, and behold, it was very good and He validated it completely.”
 Genesis 1:31, AMP

-When God created man and woman in His image and likeness, He said they were very good and validated them completely.
+God created man and woman in His image and He said they were very good.
+He validated them completely.
 For centuries the body has been excluded from any reference to the “ renewal of the spiritual self.”
-However, in Colossians, the “spiritual self” Paul references is connected to the human image of God from Genesis 1.
+However, the “spiritual self” Paul references in Colossians is the same as the human image of God from Genesis 1.

 “Put on the new self who is being continually renewed in true knowledge in the image of Him who created the new self.”
 Colossians 3:10, AMP